Athozs/hass-additional-ca/README.md

 ## 3. CONFIGURATION

+For now, _Additional CA_ won't be visible in Home Assistant integrations dashboard, there is no UI component for _Additional CA_ integration.
+This may be possible in future release.

 1. CA files must be in PEM format (often `.crt` or `.pem` extension).
 Check content with a text editor.
 Content example (following is a fake):

 ```text